Washington City Canal: Decline

 By the late 1850s, the Washington City Canal had become disused, as had the Washington branch of the C&O Canal.
 During the Civil War years the canal deteriorated further and was serving as both a sewer and storm drain system for the central part of the city.
 Various proposals were made to either rehabilitate the city canal or fill it in.
 Congress appropriated some funds during 1866, but no work was done at that time.
 In 1871, Alexander "Boss" Shepherd, the city's director of Public Works, directed that the Tiber Creek portion of the canal be covered over.
 This work was accomplished over many years, along with other drainage alterations in the central city.
 A new street that was constructed over this portion of the canal was designated initially as B Street NW.
 The street was later renamed Constitution Avenue NW.

-The southern portion of the Washington City Canal remained open for years afterwards, but was eventually paved over.
+The southern portion of the Washington City Canal remained open for years afterward, but was eventually paved over.
 The section between South Capitol and New Jersey Avenue was filled in during the late 1870s and the section east of that in the early 1880s.
 The section east of South Capitol was filled in gradually between 1928 and 1930.
 A street constructed south of the Capitol over that section of the canal now connects Independence Avenue, Southwest, and E Street, Southeast.
 Formerly designated as Canal Street, the northernmost section of the street was later renamed Washington Avenue in commemoration of the state of Washington.

 At present, the streams flowing under the city in the sewers are often referred to as Tiber Creek though its common past with the Canal is acknowledged.